 If you are at the stage financially where you would like to consider building wealth and investing, Strategy Loans can look at a maximum borrowing capacity and loan structure that is conducive to the investment option, for example offsets, line of credits, interest only.
 Often, with the right loan structure, you can set yourself up for further future investment.

 Lenders often change the structure and condition of their loan product offering.
-It is a good idea to keep abreast of market and interest rate changes and if you are not happy with the direction your loan is taking, or you feel there is a loan product better suiting to your needs, consider refinancing to a different lender.
+It is a good idea to keep abreast of market and interest rate changes and if you are not happy with the direction your loan is taking, or you feel there is a loan product better suited to your needs, consider refinancing to a different lender.
 Strategy Loans can look at the different lender products available and give you comparison information.
 Also if you have multiple debts that you feel are difficult to manage, we can look at consolidating these to one loan with one repayment each month.

 Frequently Asked Questions